jaywcjlove/swift-check-update/README.md

 CheckUpdate
 ===

-Code to check if there is a new version on the App Store.
+Code to check if there is a new version on the App Store, to determine whether an update prompt needs to be shown.

 > [!TIP]
 >